Furnace Repair McAllen

 Several problems can cause your furnace to blow cold air::

 • Pilot light or ignition problems: In older furnaces, the pilot light needs to be lit for the burners to ignite.
-In newer furnaces, a faulty electronic ignition system can prevent the burners from igniting.
+Ignition issues are a common culprit.

-• Thermostat issues: An incorrectly set or malfunctioning thermostat can prevent the furnace from turning on or cause it to blow cold air.
-Check your thermostat settings is set correctly and is sending a signal to the furnace to turn on.
+• Thermostat issues: An incorrectly set or malfunctioning thermostat can prevent the furnace from turning on or make it cycle improperly.
+Check that your thermostat is set correctly and is sending a signal to the furnace to turn on.

 • Ductwork problems: Seal any ductwork leaks to improve performance.
 Poorly insulated or leaky ducts can cause a variety of heating issues.